-From 2010 to 2013 Ross was an Artistic Associate with Naked Empire Bouffon Company, the only performance company in the United States dedicated to the research and performance of the obscure form of satirical physical theatre called Bouffon.
-In 2010 he took a Bouffon Intensive with Master Teacher Dodi DiSanto in Washington DC and went on to study the form in greater depth with Master Teacher Giovanni Fusetti in Boulder, Colorado.
+From 2010 to 2013, Ross was an Artistic Associate with Naked Empire Bouffon Company, which at the time was the only performance company in the United States dedicated to the research and performance of the obscure form of satirical physical theatre called Bouffon.
+In 2010 he took a Bouffon Intensive course with Master Teacher Dodi DiSanto in Washington DC and went on to study the form in greater depth with Master Teacher Giovanni Fusetti in Boulder, Colorado.
 This is where he developed what became his first solo bouffon show with Naked Empire called Apocalyptika, a satirical romp that takes a sledgehammer to the convenient stories we tell ourselves about how our world will end.
 The first full-length version of Apocalyptika was performed in the International Home Theatre Festival in March of 2011 and was featured in Nicole Gluckstern’s column, The Performant, in the San Francisco Bay Guardian.

 Ross also co-created and performed in You Killed Hamlet, or Guilty Creatures Sitting At A Play, a satirical funhouse mirror skewering the ways in which Western society avoids death.
-The show won critical acclaim while touring from San Francisco to Toronto, Edmonton, Vancouver and Montreal.
+The show won critical acclaim while touring from San Francisco to Toronto, Edmonton, Vancouver and Montreal (2014-2016).
 The piece was awarded the San Francisco Best of the Fringe Award, the Vancouver/Plank Magazine Talk of the Fringe Award, a nomination for Vancouver’s Georgia Straight Critic’s Pick Award, and was an Official Selection of the Toronto Festival of Clowns.

-Ross has worked extensively with the site specific classical theatre company We Players.
+Ross has worked extensively with the site-specific classical theatre company We Players.
 He played Guildenstern and Marcellus in their critically-acclaimed production of Hamlet on Alcatraz, and various roles in the Odyssey on Alma (which was performed on a historic scow schooner boat) and the Odyssey on Angel Island (an epic, five-hour, island-wide production).

 Ross’ other credits include a 40-show school tour of Mulchini’s Kitchen, a play about recycling with the New Pickle Circus, and multiple roles, including The Incurable Disease, in Taylor Mac’s epic five-hour spectacle The Lily’s Revenge at the Magic Theatre.

-Ross works as a Motion Capture Performer and his most recent short animated film Unplugged received an Award of Merit for Animation from Best Shorts and was an Official Selection of the Google+ Film Festival.
+Ross works as a Motion Capture Performer, and his most recent short animated film Unplugged received an Award of Merit for Animation from Best Shorts and was an Official Selection of the Google+ Film Festival.